-As well as choosing between a single or joint-life annuity, you’ll need to decide whether you want your (and any nominated beneficiary’s) income fixed for life or to increase – and/or fall – over time.
+As well as choosing between a single or joint-life annuity, you’ll need to decide whether you want your (and any nominated beneficiary’s) income fixed for life or to increase.

 See our guide Fixed or increasing annuity income.

 See our guide Protecting your retirement income.

 If you have a medical condition or a poor lifestyle you might qualify for a higher income, called an enhanced annuity.

 Compare lifetime annuity rates